Forty Caves Expansion, Berlin

 Forty Caves Expansion Map: Matthews Parcel Shown in Red

-The Matthews Family has offered to sell the 10.96-acre property to SVT for the appraised price.
-We hope to close on this sale in Spring 2026, and we are raising funds to cover the purchase price as well as our project costs.
+The Matthews Family offered to sell the 10.96-acre property to SVT for the appraised price.
+We closed on the sale on April 17, 2026, yet we continue to raise funds from foundations and individuals to cover the purchase price as well as our project costs.

 *Your gift to this land protection project will cover a variety of associated costs such as the fully allocated cost of staff time, transaction costs, and a contribution to the long-term land stewardship expenses and legal defense to protect the conservation values of any SVT property.
 Your donation may help cover any previously incurred expenses connected with this project.
 Any funds raised beyond what is needed for this specific land protection project will be allocated to future similar conservation efforts.